Louise Meriwether: Writing

 In 1970 she published her first and most successful book, Daddy Was a Number Runner (with a foreword by James Baldwin), a novel that uses autobiographical elements about growing up in Harlem during the Depression and in the era after the Harlem Renaissance, is considered a classic.
 In the words of Paule Marshall: "The novel's greatest achievement lies in the sense of black life that it conveys: vitality and force behind the despair.
 It celebrates the positive values behind the black experience: the tenderness and love that often lie underneath the abrasive surfaces of relationships...the humor that has long been an important part of the black survival kit, and the heroism of ordinary folk...a most important novel."
+The novel sold more than 400,000 copies.

-Becoming part of a group of young New York-based writer friends that included Rosa Guy and Maya Angelou, Meriwether has recalled: "We partied.
+Becoming part of a group of young New York-based writer friends that included Rosa Guy and Maya Angelou, Meriwether later recalled: "We partied.
 All over.
 Wherever we were, we partied. ...Then, of course, we got our work done.
 We believed in enjoying ourselves and enjoying each other."

-Meriwether began writing biographies for children about historically important African Americans — including Robert Smalls, Daniel Hale Williams, and Rosa Parks — and has explained: "After publication of my first novel ...
+Meriwether began writing biographies for children about historically important African Americans — including Robert Smalls, Daniel Hale Williams, and Rosa Parks — and later explained: "After publication of my first novel ...
 I turned my attention to black history for the kindergarten set, recognizing that the deliberate omission of Blacks from American history has been damaging to the children of both races.
 It reinforces in one a feeling of inferiority and in the other a myth of superiority."

+Meriwether would later publish the novels Francie's Harlem (1988), Fragments of the Ark (1994), and Shadow Dancing (2000).

-Her short stories have appeared in Antioch Review and Negro Digest, as well as in anthologies including Black-Eyed Susans: Classic Stories by and About Black Women (ed.
+Her short stories have appeared in The Antioch Review and Negro Digest, as well as in anthologies including Black-Eyed Susans: Classic Stories by and About Black Women (ed.
 Mary Helen Washington, 1975), Confirmation: An Anthology of African American Women (eds Amina Baraka & Amiri Baraka, 1983), The Other Woman (ed.
 Toni Cade Bambara, 1984) and Daughters of Africa (ed.
 Margaret Busby, 1992).
+She wrote the Introduction to The Givens Collection edition of Incidents in the Life of a Slave Girl by Harriet Jacobs.

-Meriwether has also taught creative writing at Sarah Lawrence College and at the University of Houston.
-She has been awarded grants from the National Endowment for the Arts, the Mellon Foundation, the New York State Council on the Arts and the Rabinowitz Foundation.
+Meriwether also taught creative writing at Sarah Lawrence College and at the University of Houston.
+She was awarded grants from the National Endowment for the Arts, the Mellon Foundation, the New York State Council on the Arts and the Rabinowitz Foundation.